 An example of a similarly dry refracted modernism in Spoils of Babylon is right there in the name of one of the characters: Seymour Lutz, a variation of course on the name 'Seymour Butz,' an old Bart Simpson prank phone call favorite ("Is there a Butz here?
 I wanna Seymour Butz!")

-This joke in its unaltered form would be far too crass for Jonrosh--a great Falstaffian bargain of a man--so in Babylon the name is abstracted, mispronounced by Cynthia constantly, leaving him to finally shout "it's pronounced Lutz!
+This joke in its unaltered form would be far too crass for Jonrosh--a great Falstaffian bargain of a man--so, in Babylon, the name is abstracted, mispronounced by Cynthia constantly, leaving him to finally shout "it's pronounced Lutz!
 LUTZ!"

-At an earlier point she runs off from her cocktail party down the dock after him towards a ship that's been quarantined, to stop him from what she thinks is him risking his life by going aboard to help with the sick.
-Then she catches herself and tuns around, separated from the group she left behind in the fog, Corrado at her side; as they come out of the mist, the others look at her as if she's been caught red handed in an affair --but are they really feeling that, or is it just another passing mood? (a classic Antonioni guilt trip fake-out ala the hospital nymphomaniac aftermath in La Notte).
-Now she thinks she's the one who needs to go rescue the sick on the ship (one might recall similar moods affecting guilty heroines in W. Somerset Maugham much copied and imitated "The Painted Veil").
-Both impulses are forgotten by the next distraction, just like they would be for someone on strong acid.
-Everyone seems always about to start an orgy or come onto her, but are they?
-Is this what being a hot mess in sex-crazed Italy is like?
-Or are they just ghost Repulsion wall arms?
+Another key earlier moment of this meta-breakdown is when she runs off from the group (post-'orgy') down the dock after him towards a ship that's been quarantined, carrying cargo he's connected with, to stop him from what she thinks is him risking his life by going aboard to help with the sick.
+Then she catches herself and tuns around, realizing everyone is left behind in the fog' when they come out of the mist, Corrado is at her side; the others look at them as if they've been caught red handed in an affair; but are they really feeling that, or is it just another passing wave of paranoia? (a classic Antonioni guilt trip fake-out ala outside the hospital in the nymphomaniac aftermath in La Notte).
+Now she thinks she's the one who needs to go rescue the sick on the ship (one might recall similar moods affecting guilty heroines in W. Somerset Maugham's The Painted Veil and its imitators.

 Finally, let's examine the cart selling apples in Red Desert, all of which are strangely painted silver-grayish, on the Ravenna street (above).
 Who would buy gray apples?
 Are they some kind of decoration?
 Are the apples poison?
 Then why the gray paint buckets?
 Is this art or pollution?
 We can't tell, but when Giuliana sits by the cart for a minute she becomes a post-modern portrait of an apple/art peddler.
 Still, we can't deduce what's up with this cart, or her relationship to it, anymore than we can deduce if an orgy happens later, or after that a cheap affair, tortured bonding, or none of the above.
 Like the censor we might be driven into a tizzy, or like some child, dead with boredom, but if we don't fight the surreal de-signification domino effect then not knowing is like waking up from a dream within a dream.
 The hidden puppeteer hand is clumsily pulled down onto the stage and the mind's tendency to lose itself in green smoke and booming voices finds itself challenged by the sudden sight of an old man wizard in his underwear, without a testimonial or diploma to his name.